The online Master of Science in Nutrition, Public Health Nutrition concentration, at App State

 Program information

-• Completion time: Two years, with classes year-round
+• Completion time: Two years

 • Additional prerequisite courses (up to 6 hours) may be required if introductory nutrition and medical terminology courses are needed.